Yonkers Middle High School

 Yonkers Middle High School is located in Yonkers, New York, United States.
 The school offers the International Baccalaureate program.

+History

-Yonkers High School was ranked the 24th best American high school and the 4th best New York State high school in 2012 by U.S. News & World Report.
+In 1998, Yonkers High School and Yonkers Middle School merged.
+Yonkers Middle High School was ranked the 24th best American high school and the 4th best New York State high school in 2012 by U.S. News & World Report.

+In 2014, an evacuation was issued for the school after 152 patients were transported from the school to several hospitals after being treated for fumes.
+Several students displayed pepper spray-like symptoms, respiratory issues, and shortness of breath.
+The patients were released the next day.
+The school opened the next day with no incident.

+Activities

 Yonkers High School offers Advanced Placement courses and participates in the International Baccalaureate program.
 In line with the IB program, Yonkers High School aims to create a "community of caring learners" by encouraging community service activity among its students.
 Students at Yonkers High School can graduate with a standard diploma, Regents Diploma, or Advanced Designation.
 Extracurricular opportunities for students include clubs such as Habitat for Humanity and the Bio-Diversity Club.

+Incidents

+Yonkers Middle High School has been the subject of a few incidents.
+On September 29, 2021, an evacuation was issued after a bomb threat was made at the high school.
+This was the second time in a few days that a school in Westchester County was evacuated due to an unfounded threat.
+Students later returned to class after no threat was found.

+On January 6, 2023, a 16-year-old student was stabbed and assaulted in the bathroom of the school following a dispute over a young woman.
+Police said that they charged two suspects, who were two 17-year old male students.
+The two students were charged with second-degree attempted murder and assault.
+A video of the assault was recorded by a student who witnessed the incident, and was later released on YouTube.

+Alumni

 Alumni include the actor and comic Sid Caesar and John Howard Northrop, recipient of the 1946 Nobel Prize in Chemistry.